WHAT IS?

 Yes, a tracking number is emailed with each shipment, so you have the delivery date specified by the carrier.

-Yes, there are many different countertop refrigerators available that fit both the 1 gallon and 5 gallon boxes sizes well and I can recommend a few options based on the box sizes you are currently receiving each week.
+Yes, there are many different countertop refrigerators available that fit both the 1 gallon and 5 gallon boxes sizes well and few options can be recommend based on the box sizes you are currently receiving each week.

 RANDOS